dotnet/csharplang/proposals/format.md

 Overload resolution rules will be changed to prefer `ValueFormattableString` over `string` when the argument is an interpolated string.
 This means it will be valuable to have overloads which differ only on `string` and `ValueFormattableString`.
-Such an overload today with `FormattableString` is not valauble as the compiler will always prefer the `string` version (unless the developer uses an explicit cast).
+Such an overload today with `FormattableString` is not valuable as the compiler will always prefer the `string` version (unless the developer uses an explicit cast).

 ## Open Issues

-### ValuableFormattableString breaking change
+### ValueFormattableString breaking change
 The change to prefer `ValueFormattableString` during overload resolution over `string` is a breaking change.
 It is possible for a developer to have defined a type called `ValueFormattableString` today and use it in method overloads with `string`.
 This proposed change would cause the compiler to pick a different overload once this set of features